wp-plugins/swfput/readme.txt

 If the host is not a Unix system, I'm sorry to say I cannot help;
 maybe your hosting provider can.

-If the installation was successful, you should see a "SWFPut Flash Video" widget under 'Appearance -> Widgets' and a form entitled "SWFPut Flash Video Shortcode" on the posts and pages editing pages.
+If the installation was successful, you should see a "SWFPut Video Player" widget under 'Appearance -> Widgets' and a meta-box entitled "SWFPut Video" on the posts and pages editing pages.

 For additional help, you will find README* files (differing in format, and excluding 'readme.txt', which is this file) that discuss the